devsujatha/Changing-Caterpillar/README.md

 # Changing-Caterpillar
-Your javascript and CSS code should reside in separate CSS and js files.
-Use jquery methods for making the required changes to the DOM.
+Using jquery methods for making the required changes to the DOM.